 Underground Utilities Projects

-PG&E places underground each year approximately 30 miles of overhead electric facilities, within its service area.
-The work is done under provisions of the company's Rule 20A, an electric tariff filed with the California Public Utilities Commission.
+PG&E has two major efforts focused on undergrounding electric distribution lines: the 10,000-mile undergrounding program and Rule 20.
+The 10,000-mile undergrounding program is focused on reducing wildfire risk and is utility-driven.
+Rule 20 work is done under provisions of the company's Rule 20A, an electric tariff filed with the California Public Utilities Commission, and does not require projects to address wildfire risk.
 TPW acts as liaison between the utilities and property owners within an established underground utility district.

 - About PG&E’s Electric Undergrounding Program (Rules 20A, B and C,) including specific project status